lucianoambrosini/Ambrosinus-Toolkit/AI_components/SD_ControlNET_locally/README.md

 📣 ControlNET has been updated to version 1.1 but AUTOMATIC1111 API support is not yet implemented.
 If you want to use this Grasshopper component, please be sure to install [the ControlNET v1.0 version as explained here](https://github.com/lllyasviel/webui-controlnet-v1-archived).

 ### AI as rendering engine (Stable Diffusion and ControlNET neural network run locally)

+**Ambrosinus-Toolkit v1.2.3**
+I have fixed a bug that comes up after some A1111 API updates.
+The issue generally appeared with this error message: "Index was outside the bounds of the array". it was related to the info text embedded in the generated image.
+Let me know if some other issues pop up! 😉

+**Since Ambrosinus-Toolkit v1.2.2**
+Now it is possible running Stable Difussion on your LAN.
+Please, [for more info have a look here](https://bit.ly/SDandCNinsideGH-Upd3) 😉

 **Since Ambrosinus-Toolkit v1.1.9**
 These are a set of components under development and are able to run SD and CN locally.
 The first two components developed are *LaunchSD_loc* and *AIeNG_loc*.

-**Since Ambrosinus-Toolkit v1.2.2**
-Now it is possible running Stable Difussion on your LAN.
-Please, [for more info have a look here](https://bit.ly/SDandCNinsideGH-Upd3) 😉

 ⚠️**Important Run Rhino as Administrator!** *Each session needs to run firstly the LAunchSD_loc component to establish a live connection between the Stable Diffusion engine and the Grasshopper components.*